atlan-antillia/Hippocampus-Image-Dataset/README.md

 <br>
 <br>

-You can download the latest dataset from the google drive
+You can download the latest modified dataset from the google drive
 <a href="https://drive.google.com/file/d/1FAgeAlwvzCscZVvAovqpsTQdum90_7y-/view?usp=sharing">
-Hippocampus-ImageMask-Dataset.zip</a>
+Hippocampus-ImageMask-Dataset.zip</a> (2024/02/21)